Here's That Rainy Day

 "Here's That Rainy Day" is a popular song with music by Jimmy Van Heusen and lyrics by Johnny Burke that was published in 1953.
 It was introduced by Dolores Gray in the Broadway musical Carnival in Flanders.

+The musical was based on the 1935 French film comedy also titled Carnival in Flanders.
+Originally, Harold Arlen was going to compose the musical's score, but he bowed out and was replaced by Van Heusen.
+Veteran film director Preston Sturges was hired to salvage the musical three weeks before its Broadway debut, but the show closed after only six performances.
+Nonetheless, Dolores Gray won a Tony Award for Best Actress in a Musical, a standing record for the shortest running Tony Award–winning role.

+Today, the production is primarily remembered for a song Gray performed, "Here's That Rainy Day", which in time became established as a jazz standard.
+Composer Alec Wilder calls it "a very difficult song, almost demanding its harmony's presence for a singer not to get lost in the complex line. ...
+It's a very powerful and affecting song.
+It has great weight and authority and must have been a song written under extremely intense circumstances.
+In my opinion it is a great illustration of absolute honesty, quite irrespective of its extremely inventive character as a melody."

-Frank Sinatra
+Frank Sinatra performances

 Frank Sinatra recorded the song on March 25, 1959, for the Capitol album No One Cares, arranged and conducted by Gordon Jenkins.
-Sinatra performed it on a Timex-sponsored show entitled The Frank Sinatra Timex Show: An Afternoon With Frank Sinatra broadcast on December 13, 1959, and on the Emmy-nominated Francis Albert Sinatra Does His Thing, broadcast on November 25, 1968.
+Sinatra also performed it on a Timex-sponsored show titled The Frank Sinatra Timex Show: An Afternoon With Frank Sinatra broadcast on December 13, 1959, and on the Emmy-nominated Francis Albert Sinatra Does His Thing, broadcast on November 25, 1968.
 On November 18, 1973, he performed it on his television comeback special, Magnavox Presents Frank Sinatra, in a medley with "Last Night When We Were Young" and "Violets for Your Furs".
-Sinatra also performed the song during three concerts in 1974 at Caesar's Palace in Philadelphia and Saratoga Springs, New York.
+In addition, Sinatra performed the song during three concerts in 1974 at Caesar's Palace in Philadelphia and Saratoga Springs, New York.
+As jazz critic Ted Gioia notes, "the song was virtually unknown to jazz players during the 1950s, and only Frank Sinatra's intervention put 'Here's That Rainy Day' on the map."

-Other versions
+Other notable versions

-The song has also become a jazz standard with recordings by, among others, Stan Getz, Bill Evans, Duke Jordan, Wes Montgomery, Paul Desmond, Modern Jazz Quartet, Nat King Cole, Archie Shepp, Chet Baker, McCoy Tyner, and Stan Kenton.

-In 1965, Ella Fitzgerald recorded it live on her album Ella in Hamburg, with Tommy Flanagan on piano, and Norman Granz producing.
+The song has gone on to become a major jazz standard; it is the most widely covered song of 1953, with more than 700 versions as of 2025.
+Some other notable recordings of it include the following: